 2 Nights of Fireworks and FREE Family Fun at Yukon’s Freedom Fest

-When it’s July 4th, there’s no better place to be than Yukon!
+When it’s July 4th weekend, there’s no better place to be than Yukon!
 The city’s fantastic Freedom Fest celebration draws thousands of people each year to a festival of fun and food, topped off with two spectacular fireworks shows that rival any in the state.
 Admission is FREE!

-Freedom Fest actually starts the evening of Wednesday, July 3, with a tribute to veterans and continues all day on Thursday, July 4.
-The annual celebration is held at Yukon City Park, 2200 S. Holly, and Chisholm Trail Park, 500 W. Vandament.
+This year, Freedom Fest begins the evening of Sunday, July 3, with a Tribute to Veterans.
+Freedom Fest then continues the morning of Monday, July 4, with a day packed full of activities!
+The annual celebration is held during the day at Yukon City Park, 2200 S. Holly, and during the evening at Chisholm Trail Park, 500 W. Vandament.
 Both parks interconnect, creating a 100-acre fun zone.
 Giant fireworks shows start at 10 p.m. on July 3 and 4, so bring your family, lawn chairs or blankets and enjoy!

-Four FREE live outdoor concerts are on the Freedom Fest agenda, including the outstanding OKC Philharmonic at 8:30 p.m. on July 4.
+5 FREE live outdoor concerts are on the Freedom Fest agenda, including the outstanding OKC Philharmonic at 8:40 p.m. on July 4.

-The Hi-Fi Hillbillies and Irv Wagner’s Concert Band perform at Chisholm Trail Park on July 3.
-Freddy’s Frozen Custard & Steakburgers is serving FREE frozen custard at 6:00 p.m.
+The Hi-Fi Hillbillies and Irv Wagner’s Concert Band perform at Chisholm Trail Park on July 3, beginning at 5 p.m.
+Freddy’s Frozen Custard & Steakburgers serves FREE frozen custard at 6:00 p.m.

-Ronnie Kaye entertains on July 4 at City Park during the day, then The disco-funk band, Super Freak, performs at Chisholm Trail Park that evening.
+Overdrive Band and a live DJ entertain on July 4 at City Park during the day, then the disco-funk band, Super Freak, performs at Chisholm Trail Park the evening of July 4.
 The OKC Philharmonic and a top-notch fireworks show round out the festivities at Chisholm Trail Park.

 A children’s parade and other fun activities for kids, a car show, hot dog eating contest, along with free watermelon and ice cream are just some of the fun planned.